Salah856/AWS_WhitePapers_Summary/Amazon Aurora MySQL Database Administrator’s Handbook.md

 The following are common misconceptions for database connection management:

  - If the server uses connection pooling, you don’t need a pool on the application side.
-As explained previously, this isn’t true for workloads where connections are opened and torn down very frequently, and clients run relatively few statements per connection.
+This isn’t true for workloads where connections are opened and torn down very frequently, and clients run relatively few statements per connection.
  -